colyseus/docs/docs/state/schema.md

   @filter(function(
     this: Card, // the instance of the class `@filter` has been defined (instance of `Card`)
-    client: Client, // the Room's `client` instance which this data is going to be filtered to value?: Card['number'], // the value of the field to be filtered. (value of `number` field) root?: Schema // the root state Schema instance
+    client: Client, // the Room's `client` instance which this data is going to be filtered to
+    value: Card['number'], // the value of the field to be filtered. (value of `number` field)
+    root: Schema // the root state Schema instance
   ) {
     return this.discarded || this.owner === client.sessionId;
   })